Cellist performing on a cello

 Loading map…

-What to expect from cello lessons in Park Slope
+A closer look at our cello lessons in Park Slope

 The cello is one of the most rewarding instruments to learn, with a warm, resonant voice close to the human range.
 Lessons begin with the fundamentals that make everything else possible: a balanced seated posture, a relaxed bow arm, and a comfortable left-hand frame.
 Because the cello has no frets, students train the ear and the hand together, producing a clear, in-tune tone on the open strings before building the left hand.